• Skip to primary navigation

 • 218

-Taco soup is a classic full of ground beef, beans, corn, and tomatoes.
+Our taco soup recipe is a classic: full of ground beef, beans, corn, and tomatoes.
 This recipe is great to serve to a crowd, and having customized toppings makes it a lot more fun to cater to different tastes.

-If you enjoy cooking up delicious soups with the same taco flavors, we think you will love this Panera copycat black bean soup and this chicken tortilla soup.
+If you enjoy cooking up delicious soups with the same taco flavors, we think you will love this copycat Panera black bean soup and this copycat Chick-fil-A chicken tortilla soup.

 bowls of taco soup with tortilla chips